vizzdoom/sqlmap-command-builder/README.md

 ## <https://vizzdoom.github.io/sqlmap-command-builder/>

-**This interactive builder lets you craft advanced [SQLMap](https://github.com/sqlmapproject/sqlmap) commands without memorising dozens of CLI switches.**
+**This interactive builder lets you craft advanced SQLMap commands without memorising dozens of switches.**

-Project is build pure in vanila HTML/JS/CSS, so it works completely offline to keeps your data private.
+Project is build with vanila HTML/JS/CSS – it works completely offline and keeps your data private.

 ## Building